coderjojo/creative-profile-readme/README.md

 Follow this guide: [GitHub new feature to add README on your Profile ](https://dev.to/coderjojo/github-new-feature-to-add-readme-on-your-profile-ggc)

-Contribute to this repository by opening a [PR](./CONTRIBUTING.md) to this repository.
-Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for direction.

 This repository was inspired from [Developer Portfolios](https://github.com/emmabostian/developer-portfolios) github repository.